-In vRealize Automation, cloud administrators can view and edit the network resources that have been data-collected from the cloud accounts and integrations that are mapped to your project.
+In VMware Aria Automation, cloud administrators can view and edit the network resources that have been data-collected from the cloud accounts and integrations that are mapped to your project.

-After you add a cloud account to your Cloud Assembly infrastructure, for example by using the menu sequence, data collection discovers the cloud account's network and security information.
+After you add a cloud account to your Automation Assembler infrastructure, for example by using the menu sequence, data collection discovers the cloud account's network and security information.
 That information is then available for to use in networks, network profiles, and other definitions.

 Networks are the IP-specific components of an available network domain or transport zone.
 If you're an Amazon Web Services or Microsoft Azure user, think of networks as subnets.

 You can display information about the networks in your project by using thepage.

 - Networks and load balancers that are defined externally in the network domain of your cloud account, for example in vCenter, NSX-T, or Amazon Web Services.

 - Networks and load balancers that have been deployed by the cloud administrator.

 - IP ranges and other network characteristics that have been defined or modified by your cloud administrator.